-Hong Kong Exchanges and Clearing : Global Offering | MarketScreener
+Hong Kong Exchanges and Clearing : GLOBAL OFFERING | MarketScreener

 0

-Unless otherwise defined herein, capitalized terms used in this announcement shall have the same meanings as those defined in the prospectus dated September 26, 2019 (the "Prospectus" ) of Topsports International Holdings Limited (the "Company" ).
+Unless otherwise defined in this announcement, capitalised terms used herein shall have the same meanings as those defined in the prospectus dated 30 September 2019 (the ''Prospectus'') issued by Centenary United Holdings Limited (the ''Company'').

-Hong Kong Exchanges and Clearing Limited, The Stock Exchange of Hong Kong Limited (the "Stock Exchange" ) and Hong Kong Securities Clearing Company Limited ( "HKSCC" ) take no responsibility for the contents of this announcement, make no representation as to its accuracy or completeness and expressly disclaim any liability whatsoever for any loss howsoever arising from or in reliance upon the whole or any part of the contents of this announcement.

-Potential investors should be aware that stabilizing action cannot be taken to support the price of the Shares for longer than the stabilization period which begins on the Listing Date and is expected to expire on the 30th day after the last day for the lodging of the applications under the Hong Kong Public Offering (i.e. November 1, 2019).
-After this date, when no further stabilizing action may be taken, demand for the Shares, and therefore the price of the Shares, could fall.
+Potential investors should be aware that stabilising action cannot be taken to support the price of the Shares for longer than the stabilisation period which begins on the Listing Date and is expected to expire on Sunday, 10 November 2019, being the 30th day after the last day for the lodging of applications under the Hong Kong Public Offer.
+After this date, no further stabilising action may be taken, demand for the Shares, and therefore the price of the Shares, could fall.

 GLOBAL OFFERING